mult1v4c/hestia-core/README.md

 You can export your entire theme and grid layout to a JSON file via the **Settings Panel** (Gear Icon).
 This is great for backing up your setup or sharing themes with friends\!

 > [!Warning]
-> **CLEAN YOUR JSON FILES BEFORE SHARING!**
+> **CHECK YOUR JSON FILES BEFORE SHARING!**
 > The export function will export ALL of the dashboard settings, including themes, color palettes, and app data and settings. **Which means API keys, IP addresses, and passwords included**.
-> This is currently being worked on to avoid leaking sensitive information.
+> I've included safeguards to clean keys, user IDs, and other sensitive information.
+But still check to make sure!

 -----